ultraleap/UnrealPlugin/README.md

 If you haven't already, add the UltraleapTrackingPlugin to your project:

-- Download the latest UltraleapTrackingPlugin from
+- Download the latest UltraleapTrackingPlugin from [ultraleap/uhi-unreal-tracking (github.com)](https://github.com/ultraleap/uhi-unreal-tracking)
-- Download the latest Interaction Engine package from [our developer site]([ultraleap/uhi-unreal-tracking (github.com)](https://github.com/ultraleap/uhi-unreal-tracking)).
 - Copy the plugin to the Plugins folder beneath your Unreal Project (create a Plugins folder if it doesn't already exist)
 - Open your project and make sure 'Show Plugin Content' is enabled in the view options of your Content Browser.